 4. Make the straps

-The straps can be made much simpler by simply using the velcro tape and not having an outer Cordura shell.
+The straps can be made much simpler by using only the velcro tape and not having an outer Cordura layer.
 However, for color accents and ruggedness I make these by sewing the velcro into a Cordura outer.
-This is the most time consuming part of the process.
+This is the most time consuming part of the process… and again, not necessary; many professionally made frame bags use just the tape.
 The finished sizes are in the captions under each thumbnail below.
 Each cordura outer should be made about 3/4” wider and an 1.25″ longer in order to finish the edges properly by folding the sides under the velcro, and double folding the outer end.
 The inner end of the strap can be left unfinished as this will be sewn into the bag at about 1/2″ seam allowance.

-These dividers are mounted on the inside panels of the frame bag to add the ability to organize the space.
+These dividers are mounted on the inside panels of the frame bag to add stability and organize the space.
 They also keep the panels from ballooning outward when overpacked.
 I use mine to separate a sleeping pad, mess kit (in the Vargo Bot), and the remainder of contents.
 The dividers are mounted to each side so that the velcro can be attached once the bag is folded right side in.

 6. Sew the bag inside out

 The great thing about making a frame bag is that it’s all sewn inside out, then there’s the reveal at the end.
 Of course this get’s a little complicated when you are adding the straps between the panels.
 Just think it through before putting the pedal to the metal.
 I would recommend marking on the inside of each triangle panel where the straps go so that as you are sewing, you can add the straps to the stack.
-Just be very carful to have them pointed in the right direction; it’s easy to get confused working inside out.
+UPDATE: As Paul mentioned in the comments, “One additional step I do is sewing the velcro straps in place before sewing the panels together, laying the stitching down on the velcro straps about .25” from the edge of the panel.
+This way you don’t have to worry about fiddling with the strap placement as you’re sewing the side panels to the tubing panel.
+And it reinforces the straps, too.
+Just be very carful to have them pointed in the right direction before tacking them on; it’s easy to get confused working inside out.

 Make sure to double check all of your stitches.
 I usually run back over them and even double stitch some areas to ensure that they are locked and ready for abuse.
 Then the final step is to unfold the back right side in, and hope that you didn’t mess anything up.
 Good luck!